POV entering photo studio through cracked door

 Infection

-Insecure vendors get hacked and infected.
+Vendors without proper security get hacked and infected.
 Those infections can spread to your systems.
 Even if they don’t, vendors with good intentions become vulnerable to the aforementioned thefts.

 Hacking